Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.10.3
+# Announcing C-Blosc2 2.10.4
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release with also several improvements like the registration of the dynamically loaded codec blosc2_openhtj2k.
-See https://github.com/Blosc/blosc2_openhtj2k for more info on how to use it.
-Also, the `BLOSC_INFO` macro has been added for details on compression params.
+This is a maintenance release for removing duplicated tune initialization.

 For more info, please see the release notes in: